 I know that charitable organizations rely on donations from people like me to support the people they help.
 And I like to think I do my share: my husband and I donate annually to the children’s hospital and our local NPR station.
 Last year we gave everyone goats for Christmas (no, not REAL goats. […]

 For most of the country, summer is in full swing and that means getting out and enjoying the park, the pool, or the beach (yes, I know it is sweltering right now in some parts, but hey, it won’t last forever).
-No matter the temperature, summer is when people want to be out of […]
+No matter the temperature, summer is when people want to be out of their […]